When the Law Is Optional, You Have Tyranny

 A Georgia businessman was sentenced to eight years in prison for his role in a nearly five-year-long scheme to bribe Honduran government officials and to launder money to secure business for a Georgia-based manufacturer of law enforcement uniforms and accessories.
 He was also ordered to forfeit over $2 million.

-According to court documents and evidence presented at trial, Carl Alan Zaglin, 70, of Marietta, Georgia, agreed to pay bribes to Honduran officials in order to obtain and retain business with Comité Técnico del Fideicomiso para la Administración del Fondo de Protección y Seguridad Poblacional (TASA), a Honduran governmental entity that procured goods for the Honduran National Police.
+According to court documents and evidence presented at trial, Carl Alan Zaglin, 70, of Marietta, Georgia, agreed to pay bribes to Honduran officials to obtain and retain business with Comité Técnico del Fideicomiso para la Administración del Fondo de Protección y Seguridad Poblacional (TASA), a Honduran governmental entity that procured goods for the Honduran National Police.

 Zaglin was convicted after trial in September 2025.
 Marchena, Cosenza, and Molina all previously pleaded guilty to conspiracy to commit money laundering.
 Marchena was sentenced to 84 months in prison for his role in the scheme in November 2025.
 Cosenza and Molina are awaiting sentencing.